Cooperative Retriever and Ranker in Deep Recommenders: Related Work

 \section{Related Work}

-This paper studied the cooperation between the ranker and retriever in deep recommender systems.
-Therefore, we first review some important deep learning techniques for recommendation, and then present negative sampling and knowledge distillation.
+This paper studied the cooperation between the ranker and retriever in deep recommender systems, to improve the recommendation quality of multi-stage systems.
+We first review closely related cascade ranking techniques, and then present negative sampling and knowledge distillation.